memfault/interrupt/_drafts/mcuboot-overview.md

 I typically like to breakdown a port of a library into several incremental steps:

-1. Add C sources from the library to the project and get everything to compile and add a call to the library from the application to force the dependencies to be pulled in.
+1. Add C sources from the library to the project and get everything to compile.
+2. Add a call to the library from the application to force the dependencies to be pulled in.
 Upon completion of this step, you will see many "undefined references" at link time.
-2. Fix the link-time issues by adding stub implementations for all the dependencies to a port file (i.e `mcuboot_port.c`).
+3. Fix the link-time issues by adding stub implementations for all the dependencies to a port file (i.e `mcuboot_port.c`).
 At this point, we have an application that links but doesn't yet do anything.
 We can ballpark the code size impact of the library by taking a look at the size of our image at this point.
-3. Walk through and fill in the stub implementations we used to get a link with a real implementation.
+4. Walk through and fill in the stub implementations we used to get a link with a real implementation.

 With that in mind, let's begin!